-- Board meetings: The Company must give the Stock Exchange at least seven clear business days' advance notice and publish an announcement of any board meeting convened to consider the declaration, recommendation or payment of any dividend or the publication of any announcement relating to the Company's profits or losses.
-The Stock Exchange should be notified immediately after board meetings of: - o any decision to declare, recommend or pay any dividend or to make any other distribution and the rate and amount thereof; - o any decision not to declare, recommend or pay any dividend which would otherwise have been expected to have been declared, recommended or paid in due course; - o any preliminary announcement of profits or losses; - o any proposed change to the capital structure of the Company, including redemption of its securities; and - o any decision to change the general character or nature of the business of the Company or Group. - Although the timing of board meetings is for the Company to arrange, the Stock Exchange should be informed and announcements of the decisions referred to above should be published either between 12:00 p.m. and 12:30 p.m. or between 4:15 p.m. and 11:00 p.m..
+- o any decision to declare, recommend or pay any dividend or to make any other distribution and the rate and amount thereof: - any decision not to declare, recommend or pay any dividend which would otherwise have been expected to have been declared, recommended or paid in due course; - o any preliminary announcement of profits or losses; - o any proposed change to the capital structure of the Company, including redemption of its securities; and - o any decision to change the general character or nature of the business of the Company or Group. - Although the timing of board meetings is for the Company to arrange, the Stock Exchange should be informed and announcements of the decisions referred to above should be published either between 12:00 p.m. and 12:30 p.m. or between 4:15 p.m. and 11:00 p.m..
 The information must be kept confidential by the directors until an announcement is made. - Other main announcement obligations: The Company must inform the Stock Exchange immediately and publish an announcement through the Stock Exchange's electronic publication system (the HKEx-EPS) a ready-to-publish electronic copy of the document to the Stock Exchange for publication on the Stock Exchange's website as soon as practicable regarding:

-o any proposed alteration of its memorandum or articles of association.
+- o any proposed alteration of its memorandum or articles of association. - The circular for any such amendments proposed by the Company must contain an explanation of the effect of the proposed amendments and the full terms of the proposed amendments; at the same time as the circular is despatched to shareholders of the Company.
+The Company should submit to the Stock Exchange (i) a letter addressed to the Company from its legal advisers confirming that the proposed amendments comply with the requirements of the Listing Rules and the laws of the place where it is incorporated or otherwise established; and (ii) a confirmation from the Company that there is nothing unusual about the proposed amendments for a company listed in Hong Kong); - o any changes in the Company's board of directors; - o any change in the rights attaching to any class of securities (whether or not listed on the Stock Exchange) of the Company or any of its subsidiaries or to any shares into which any of the debt securities (whether or not listed on the

-The circular for any such amendments proposed by the Company must contain an explanation of the effect of the proposed amendments and the full terms of the proposed amendments; at the same time as the circular is despatched to shareholders of the Company.
-The Company should submit to the Stock Exchange (i) a letter addressed to the Company from its legal advisers confirming that the proposed amendments comply with the requirements of the Listing Rules and the laws of the place where it is incorporated or otherwise established; and (ii) a confirmation from the Company that there is nothing unusual about the proposed amendments for a company listed in Hong Kong);
+Stock Exchange) of the Company or any of its subsidiaries are convertible or exchangeable;

-- o any changes in the Company's board of directors; - o any change in the rights attaching to any class of securities (whether or not listed on the Stock Exchange) of the Company or any of its subsidiaries or to any shares into which any of the debt securities (whether or not listed on the Stock Exchange) of the Company or any of its subsidiaries are convertible or exchangeable; - o any change in its auditors or financial year end, with the reason(s) for the change and any other matters which need to be brought to the attention of the shareholders; - o any change in its secretary, share registrar (including any change in overseas branch share registrar) or registered address or, where applicable, agent for the service of process in Hong Kong or registered office or registered place of business in Hong Kong; - o any change in its compliance adviser; - o any revision of interim reports, annual reports or summary financial reports, the reason leading to the revision and the financial impacts; - o the closure of its transfer books or register of members at least (i) six business days before the closure for a rights issue or (ii) 10 business days before the closure in other cases; - o notice of its annual general meeting; - o any issue by the directors of the Company's securities (whether or not listed on the Stock Exchange) made with the consent of shareholders or pursuant to a general mandate from shareholders; and - o any non-compliance with the requirements regarding independent non-executive directors and audit and remuneration committees. - Other main notification obligations: The Company must inform the Stock Exchange immediately after: - o any purchase, sale, drawing or redemption by the Company or any member of its Group of its listed securities;
+- o any change in its auditors or financial year end, with the reason(s) for the change and any other matters which need to be brought to the attention of the shareholders; - any change in its secretary, share registrar (including any change in overseas branch share registrar) or registered address or, where applicable, agent for the service of process in Hong Kong or registered office or registered place of business in Hong Kong; - o any change in its compliance adviser; - o any revision of interim reports, annual reports or summary financial reports, the reason leading to the revision and the financial impacts; - o the record date and closure of its transfer books or register of members at least (i) six business days before the record date (where there is no book closure) or book closure for a rights issue or (ii) 10 business days before the record date (where there is no book closure) or book closure in other cases;